microsoft/vstest-docs/RFCs/0020-User-Specified-TestAdapter-Lookup.md

 ## Motivation

+Select the correct adapter for the run.
+Most managed adapters are available in the test source directory, hence can be picked up from later for the test run.

 In .NetCore scenario, we only pick adapters from test Source location, this helps
-* Testplatform, as it knows where to look for adapters
+* Testplatform, as it knows where to look for adapters.
-* Test Framework/Adapter writers, they know where to drop adapters so they are consumed by platform,& finally
+* Test Framework/Adapter writers, they know where to drop adapters so they are consumed by platform.
 * Users as they don't have to specify any additional location for adapters, & they know exactly what adapter is used for the run.

 We want to move to the same model for FullCLR projects as well.

 ## Principles
 1. The adapter referenced in the project should be used for test execution